 • The woman described in Proverbs 31 was a businesswoman and capable manager of her household and was honored accordingly.

-• Judges 4 and 5 tells of Deborah, a woman who was both a prophetess and leader of Israel.
+• Judges 4 and 5 tells of Deborah, a woman who was both a prophetess and a civil and military leader of Israel.

-• Lydia of Philippi was a prosperous and influential businesswoman and Paul and Silas started the Philippian church out of her prayer group.
+• Lydia of Philippi was a prosperous, influential businesswoman in a Greco-Roman city, and Paul and Silas started the Philippian church out of her prayer group.

 • In Pisidian Antioch, in what is modern-day Turkey, there were influential women who were ranked with the leaders of the city.

 • In Thessalonica, Berea, and Athens, prominent women were among Paul’s first converts to faith in Jesus.